 Concordia’s ABSN track incorporates online learning, on-site labs, and clinical rotations at top area hospitals and healthcare facilities so you can gain all the experience you need to graduate career-ready.
 Since biology plays an important role in nursing, your existing degree gives you a head start with the ABSN curriculum.

 If you still need to complete a few of the required prerequisites, your admissions counselor will help you determine the fastest way for getting them done and work with you to pinpoint your preferred ABSN track start date (January, May or August).
 Concordia University Texas offers prerequisite courses online in eight-week increments.

-The Concordia ABSN will provide you with leadership and management skills in organization, communication and advocacy – making you an ideal candidate for many more career opportunities both inside and outside of the hospital setting.
-Your career options can range from:
+After making the transition from a BS in biology to a BSN in nursing, you’ll be on track for a fulfilling career.
+Concordia's ABSN will provide you with leadership and management skills in organization, communication and advocacy — making you an ideal candidate for many more career opportunities both inside and outside of the hospital setting.

 Inside the Hospital: